Cobra Kai: Season releases

 The first and second seasons launched on YouTube Red / YouTube Premium in May 2018 and April 2019.
 The creators of the series explored moving to another platform ahead of the season two premiere, but the deal did not go through.
 The third season was produced for YouTube and was initially set for a 2020 release, but in May 2020, the series left YouTube and moved to Netflix ahead of its third-season premiere.
 As YouTube was not interested in renewing the series for a fourth season, the producers wanted to find a streaming venue that would leave that option open.
 The show moved to Netflix in June 2020, taking the third season with them.

 The third, fourth, and fifth seasons were released in January 2021, December 2021, and September 2022, respectively.
 A fourth season was renewed, prior to season three being released, and was released on December 31, 2021.
 The fifth season premiered on September 9, 2022.
-Production for the sixth and final season stopped during the period of the 2023 Writers Guild of America strike and 2023 SAG-AFTRA strike, and resumed after January 1, 2024.
+Production for the sixth and final season paused during the period of the 2023 Hollywood labor disputes, and resumed after January 1, 2024.
 Season six was divided into three parts, each consisting of five episodes: part one was released on July 18, 2024, part two was released on November 15, 2024, and part three was released on February 13, 2025.